Introduction to Renal Diagnostics

 - Aldosterone release that causes salt (NaCl) and water retention.

-These effects signal the need to reduce the amount of filtrate and thus the need to raise glomerular filtration rate.
+These effects signal the need to reduce the amount of filtrate and thus the need to raise the glomerular filtration rate.

-However, the renin angiotensin aldosterone system comes with deleterious effects such as the cardiac remodeling via myocardial hypertrophy.
+However, the renin angiotensin aldosterone system comes with deleterious effects such as cardiac remodeling via myocardial hypertrophy.